The autoregressive neural network architecture of the Boltzmann distribution of pairwise interacting spins systems: Introduction

 \section{Introduction}

 The cross-fertilization between machine learning and statistical physics, in particular of disordered systems, has a long history \cite{doi:10.1073/pnas.79.8.2554, PhysRevA.32.1007}.
 Recently, the development of deep neural network frameworks \cite{bengioNatureDeepLearning2015} have been applied to statistical physics problems \cite{RevModPhys.91.045002} spanning a wide range of domains, including quantum mechanics \cite{doi:10.1126/science.aag2302, Nieuwenburg2017}, classical statistical physics \cite{Carrasquilla2017, Wu2019}, chemical and biological physics \cite{noe2019boltzmann,jumper2021highly}.
 On the other hand, techniques borrowed from statistical physics have been used to shed light on the behavior of Machine Learning algorithms \cite{doi:10.1080/00018732.2016.1211393, Nguyen2017}, and even to suggest training or architecture frameworks \cite{Chaudhari_2019, pmlr-v37-sohl-dickstein15}.
 In recent years, the introduction of deep generative autoregressive models \cite{pmlr-v37-germain15, NIPS2016_b1301141}, like transformers \cite{NIPS2017_3f5ee243}, has been a breakthrough in the field, generating images and text with a quality comparable to human-generated ones \cite{https://doi.org/10.48550/arxiv.2005.14165}.
-The introduction of deep ARNNs was motivated as a flexible and general approach to sample generation from a probability distribution learned from data \cite{pmlr-v32-gregor14, pmlr-v15-larochelle11a, pmlr-v48-oord16}.
-In classical statistical physics, the ARNN was introduced, in a variational setting, to sample from a Boltzmann distribution (or equivalently, in the computer science literature, usually called an energy model \cite{pmlr-v97-durkan19a}) as an improvement over the standard variational approach relying on the high expressiveness of the ARNNs \cite{Wu2019}.
-Then similar approaches have been used in different contexts, and domains of classical \cite{10.1103/physreve.101.023304,PhysRevE.101.053312,PhysRevE.103.012103,PhysRevResearch.3.L042024,10.1038/s42256-021-00401-3} and quantum statistical physics \cite{10.1103/physrevlett.128.090501,PhysRevA.102.062413,PhysRevLett.124.020503,PhysRevResearch.2.023358, Liu_2021, Barrett2022, Cha_2022}.
-The ability of the ARNNs to efficiently generate samples, thanks to the ancestral sampling procedure, opened the way to overcome the slowdown of Monte-Carlo methods for frustrated or complex systems, although two recent works questioned the real gain in very frustrated systems \cite{condmat7020038,https://doi.org/10.48550/arxiv.2210.11145}.
-The use of ARNNs in statistical physics problems has largely relied on pre-existing neural network architectures which may not be well-suited for the particular problem at hand.
-This work aims to demonstrate how the knowledge of the physics model can inform the design of more effective ARNN architectures.
-The derivation of an exact ARNN architecture for the classical Boltzmann distribution of a general pairwise interacting Hamiltonian of binary variables will be presented.
-Despite the generality of the Hamiltonian, the resulting architecture displays interesting properties: the first layer parameters are directly related to the Hamiltonian parameters and the emergence of residual connections and recurrent structures with clear physical interpretations.\\ The resulting deep ARNN architecture has the number of parameters of the hidden layers scaling exponentially with the system's size.
-However, the clear physical picture of the architecture allows us to use standard statistical physics techniques to find new feasible ARNN architecture for specific Hamiltonian or energy models.
-To show the potential of the derived representation, the ARNN architectures for two well-known mean-field models are derived: the Curie-Weiss model (CW) and the Sherrington-Kirkpatrick model (SK).
-These fully connected models are chosen due to their paradigmatic role in the history of statistical physics systems.
-The CW model, despite its straightforward Hamiltonian, was one of the first models explaining the behavior of ferromagnet systems, displaying a second-order phase transition \cite{kadanoff2000statistical}.
-In this case, an exact ARNN architecture at finite N and in the thermodynamic limit is obtained with the number of parameters scaling polynomially with the system's size.
+The introduction of deep ARNNs was motivated as a flexible and general approach to sampling from a probability distribution learned from data \cite{pmlr-v32-gregor14, pmlr-v15-larochelle11a, pmlr-v48-oord16}.